Car Accident in Michigan FAQs: Know Your Legal Rights

 - Warning: Are you being hounded by attorneys after your crash?
 This is ILLEGAL!

-Should I contact police and seek medical attention after a car accident in Michigan?
+What should I do after a car accident in Michigan?

-What information should I document about the car crash?
+What information should I document about the automobile crash?

-With a car accident in Michigan, it’s very important to obtain contact information for any passengers and witnesses involved in the recent car accident.
+With a car accident in Michigan, it’s very important to obtain contact information for any passengers and witnesses involved in the recent crash.
 Contact information includes name, phone number, address, insurance company and license plate.
-If personal injuries suffered make it difficult to identify circumstances that may have contributed to the car accident, friends or family should aid the injured victim at the car accident scene.
-This information will be extremely important if it becomes necessary to hire a car accident attorney.
+If personal injuries suffered make it difficult to identify circumstances that may have contributed to the automobile crash, friends or family should aid the injured victim at the scene.
+This information will be extremely important if it becomes necessary to hire an attorney.

-All too often, the driver who caused a Michigan, will change his or her story along the way.
-If witness information is not preserved at the scene of the car accident or shortly thereafter, or if it’s missing from the police investigation, it will become much more difficult to prove negligence.
+All too often, the driver who caused an automobile crash, will change his or her story along the way.
+If witness information is not preserved at the scene of the crash or shortly thereafter, or if it’s missing from the police investigation, it will become much more difficult to prove negligence.

-Keep in mind, mistakes can be made by the police in determining who is at fault for the car accident.
-An attorney can often help with the auto accident investigation to protect car accident victims’ rights, and identify the cause and circumstances before evidence is lost or destroyed.
+Keep in mind, mistakes can be made by the police in determining who is at fault for the automobile crash.
+An attorney can often help with the auto accident investigation to protect crash victims’ rights, and identify the cause and circumstances before evidence is lost or destroyed.

 Should I seek medical treatment following a car accident in Michigan?